ZEDXION Price Tops $1.00 on Top Exchanges (USDZ)

 - AXIA Coin (AXC) traded down 0.1% against the dollar and now trades at $13.43 or 0.00048094 BTC.

-ZEDXION’s genesis date was May 15th, 2022.
+ZEDXION launched on May 15th, 2022.
 ZEDXION’s total supply is 87,000,000,000 tokens and its circulating supply is 500,000,000 tokens.
+The official website for ZEDXION is zedxion.io.
+The official message board for ZEDXION is medium.com/@zedxion_exchange.
+ZEDXION’s official Twitter account is @zedxionc and its Facebook page is accessible here.
 The Reddit community for ZEDXION is https://reddit.com/r/?utm_source=share&utm_medium=ios_app&utm_name=iossmf and the currency’s Github account can be viewed here.
-ZEDXION’s official Twitter account is @zedxionc and its Facebook page is accessible here.
-The official message board for ZEDXION is medium.com/@zedxion_exchange.
-ZEDXION’s official website is zedxion.io.

 ZEDXION Token Trading

 It is usually not possible to buy alternative cryptocurrencies such as ZEDXION directly using U.S. dollars.
-Investors seeking to acquire ZEDXION should first buy Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as Changelly, Gemini or GDAX.
+Investors seeking to acquire ZEDXION should first buy Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as GDAX, Coinbase or Changelly.
 Investors can then use their newly-acquired Bitcoin or Ethereum to buy ZEDXION using one of the exchanges listed above.

 Receive News & Updates for ZEDXION Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for ZEDXION and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.